ZupIT/nimbus-docs/compose/getting-started.md

 You can download the Nimbus library from mavenCentral by writing the following to your `build.gradle` file:

 ```
+//Here you define that your projects need to locate dependencies on maven central repository
 allprojects {
     repositories {
         mavenCentral()